cuba-platform/cuba-gradle-plugin/README.md

 ## Build and install

-In order to build the project from source, you need to install the following:
-* Java 8 Development Kit (JDK)
+In order to build the project from source, you need to install the Java 8 Development Kit (JDK).
-* [Gradle](https://gradle.org) (tested on 3.1, but newer versions may also work)

 Open terminal and run the following command to build and install the plugin into your local Maven repository (`~/.m2`):
 ```